New Zealand Sea Cadet Corps: RS Feva introduction into service

 Around 2006 the Sea Cadet Corps began research into acquiring a new and modern fleet of sailing craft for Cadet training.
 The Sea Cadet Corps Boats Officer, LT R. Glover sought feedback from every Navy Cadet unit in the country as to their requirements and thoughts about the new fleet.
 The result of this project was the selection of the RS Feva, manufactured in the United Kingdom.
 The first seven RS Feva's arrived in New Zealand in October 2009 through the importer, Takapuna Sailing Centre (Boats Bits Ltd.).
 A second delivery of five vessels arrived later in 2009, with each of the 17 units around the country having at least one craft by mid 2010.

 The RS Feva is the first new class of training vessels the New Zealand Sea Cadet Corps has adopted since 1978.

 Master Cadet Rank

-In 2011 the rank of Master Cadet was replaced by the more generic rank of Under Officer with the last Master Cadet's being either Commissioning or leaving the NZCF by the end of 2012.
+In 2011 the rank of Master Cadet was replaced by the more generic rank of Under Officer with the last Master Cadets being either Commissioning or leaving the NZCF by the end of 2012.